jundalisay/superb/content/en/social/supersociology/principles/part-1/chapter-05.md

 We also have a [running list of predictions](/social/cycles/predictions/) to prove that cycles work and that we are inside a Matrix.

-We use these correct predictions to prove the solidity of the principles discovered by Socrates, David Hume, Hinduism, Buddhism, and Taoism.
+We use these correct predictions to prove the solidity of the principles discovered by <!-- Francis Bacon, --> Socrates, David Hume, Hinduism, Buddhism, and Taoism.
 This is similar to how the solidity of Newtonian Physics was proven by the correct prediction of the arrival of Haley's comet.

 As a science, these cycles and laws of value unify Sociology and Economics by describing the causes of the dynamics of the soul of society.